dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/checkbox-control-overview-windows-forms.md

 ---
 title: "CheckBox Control Overview"
-description: Learn more about an overview of checkbox control in Windows Forms, which indicates whether a particular condition is on or off. ms.date: "03/30/2017"
+description: Learn more about an overview of the CheckBox control in Windows Forms, which indicates whether a particular condition is on or off. ms.date: "03/30/2017"
 f1_keywords:
   - "CheckBox"